AlexSikilinda/alexsikilinda.github.io/recommendedreading.md

 This book contains simple DOs and DO NOTs recommendations.
 Although simple, the whole framework is built based on these rules.
-Highly recommended for expirienced developers.
+Highly recommended for experienced developers.

 ### C# 4.0 The Complete Reference by Herbert Schildt